Skip to Content

 Yes, you can train a Pomeranian puppy to use a litter box.
 This is an easy task to accomplish with a young puppy.
 I have litter box trained many Pom pups here at Dochlaggie Pomeranians.

-• This is the easiest to start at around 3 weeks of age.
-I place a very low tray of kitty litter at the entrance to the baby's bed.
+• This is the easiest to start at around three weeks of age.
+I place a very low tray of kitty litter at the entrance to the baby’s bed.

-• The first thing the Pomeranian puppy steps onto when getting out of the bed is the kitty litter tray.
-As the Pomeranian pup gets older I move the litter tray further away.
+• The first thing the Pomeranian puppy steps onto when getting out of bed is the kitty litter tray.
+As the Pomeranian pup ages, I move the litter tray further away.

-• If your require your Pomeranian puppy to be litter trained speak to your breeder on the subject of Pomeranian potty training prior to purchase.
+• If you require your Pomeranian puppy to be litter trained, speak to your breeder about Pomeranian potty training before purchase.

 How to Potty Train an Adult Pomeranian

-What happens if you decide you want to rescue a Pomeranian… and you discover that he or she doesn’t understand the meaning of the word “housebroken?”
+What happens if you decide to rescue a Pomeranian… and discover that he or she doesn’t understand the meaning of the word “housebroken?”
 In that case, it’s time for some old-fashioned potty training!

 How to Housebreak a Rescue Dog

-House training adopted dogs may not be too difficult.
-Although some people believe it’s tough to teach an older Pomeranian how to go to the bathroom outside, the opposite is actually true.
+House-training adopted dogs may not be too difficult.
+Although some people believe teaching an older Pomeranian how to go to the bathroom outside is tough, the opposite is true.
 Why?
 Consider these facts:

 • An older dog has more control over his body and can hold his bladder longer than a puppy.